Tamiya TT-01: Expert built

-Tamiya also sells the TT-01, TT-01D and TT-01E in Ready-to-Run (RTR) versions, designated "XB" or "Expert built".
+Tamiya also sells the TT-01, TT-01D and TT-01 Type E in Ready-to-Run (RTR) versions, designated "XB" or "Expert built".
 These come with pre-painted body shells, transmitters and receivers, and only needs batteries and a charger to get the model going.

 Depending on your country XB System RTR kits are also available.
 These ship with a simple wall plug charger and a standard size 7.2V 1800mah NiMH battery.

 24 Hours of Andernach (Germany)

 The 24 Hours of Andernach (24h Rennen Andernach in German) is an endurance RC race that takes place once a year at the Andernach Autodrom in Germany.
 Uwe Rheinard, co-creator of the Euro Touring Series and father of Marc, four times IFMAR World Champion driver, started his annual 24-hour endurance-race event originally using Tamiya FWD kits.
 Since its introduction, the TT01 kit has been utilized.
 RC Racers around the world see this race as the biggest RC endurance race and many races in other countries are modeled after it.
 All teams utilize a Porsche 911 body.
 Since the event is held outdoors, the teams must be prepared for rain just like the real thing, because they do not stop the race for weather.
 In 2012, Conrad Electronic supported the event with 4000 mAh LiPo batteries.
 Rules allow a maximum of five battery packs.

 With 3482 laps, or 630 km, team ‘Wilde 13′ won for the fourth time in row with their Falken-Porsche using only two sets of tires and without a single parts failure.